hzgyy/wsrl/README.md

 pip install --upgrade "jax[cuda11_pip]==0.4.20" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

-To use the D4RL envs, you would also need my fork of the d4rl envs here:
+To use the D4RL envs, you would also need my fork of the d4rl envs below.
+This fork incorporates the antmaze-ultra environments and fixes the kitchen environment rewards to be consistent between the offline dataset and the environment.
 ```
 git clone git@github.com:zhouzypaul/D4RL.git
 cd D4RL
 pip install -e .
 ```

-To use Mujoco, you would also need to install mujoco manually to `~/.mujoco/`, and use the following environment variables
+To use Mujoco, you would also need to install mujoco manually to `~/.mujoco/` (for more instructions on download see [here](https://github.com/openai/mujoco-py?tab=readme-ov-file#install-mujoco)), and use the following environment variables
 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/.mujoco/mujoco210/bin
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/nvidia